KCL-BMEIS/OOP/week5A.md

 As with template functions, the compiler will not produce any code when encountering a template class definition
-- it can only check the our definition for correctness
+- it can only check our definition for correctness

 --